-HHS NGITS Engineering BPASCRGT optimizes contract performance with disciplined program management, cost-effective rates, and scalable resources.
+HHS NGITS Engineering BPASCRGT, now part of GovernmentCIO, optimizes contract performance with disciplined program management, cost-effective rates, and scalable resources.

 HHS NGITS Engineering BPA

 The HHS Office of the Chief Information Officer (OCIO) supports the HHS mission by leading the development and implementation of an enterprise information technology (IT) infrastructure across HHS.
 The HHS OCIO Office of Information Technology Infrastructure and Operations (ITIO) is responsible for providing a reliable, cost effective, scalable, secure, and flexible enterprise computing platform that supports and enhances customer IT needs and capabilities from requirements gathering through design, development, testing, and implementation.
 Under the Next Generation IT Services (NGITS) Program ITIO has established four separate Blanket Service Agreement (BPA) contracts with industry partners to perform these responsibilities: 1) Engineering; 2) Operations; 3) Application Hosting; and 4) Program Management and Task Order Integration.
 Salient CRGT, now part of GovernmentCIO, holds the NGITS Engineering BPA as a Prime contractor and is also a subcontractor on the NGITS Operations BPA (HHHPS32332018000011) and the NGITS Application Hosting BPA (HHSP233201700023B).